 1. SaaS Tools

-SaaS or aptly Software-as-a-service tools act as an anchor between on-premise applications and cloud storage destinations so that all the data can be transferred safely.
+SaaS, or aptly Software-as-a-service tools, is an anchor between on-premise applications and cloud storage destinations to transfer all the data safely.
 The good thing about these SaaS tools is that they are automated and user-friendly.

 2. Open-Source Tools

-These tools are available free of cost and can be used by anyone.
+These tools are free of cost, and anyone can use them.
 However, there’s a catch!
 Your technical team should be able to customize these tools to cater to your business and functional requirements.

 3. Batch Processing

-These types of tools are primarily used to transfer large volumes of data.
-Batch processing tools are automated to work at frequent intervals so that network congestion can be avoided.
+Batch processing tools transfer large volumes of data.
+Batch processing tools are automated to work at frequent intervals to help avoid network congestion.

-Cloud should always be executed in a sequence of well-defined steps to ensure a streamlined transition.
-Although the basic cloud migration steps are the same, the core process relies on the size of your business and the complexities of the legacy infrastructure involved.
+Organizations should execute cloud migration in well-defined steps to ensure a flawless transition.
+Although the primary phases of cloud migration remain the same, the core process relies on your business’s size and the complexities of the legacy infrastructure involved.

-To start with, consider the size of your organization and the corresponding business needs.
-It should be a Q&A within the organization to establish goals that will further help with framing a robust cloud migration plan.
+To start migrating your workloads to the cloud, consider the size of your organization and the corresponding business needs.
+It should be a Q&A within the organization to establish goals that will further help frame a robust cloud migration plan.

 - Why do you want to move to the cloud?